lyricalpaws/NebSite/content/posts/nonhuman.md

 +++
 title = "We're not human"
-description = "To put it simply, none of the members of the system are \"human\", we're all some form of animal or object." date = "2024-05-30" author = "Nebula System"
+Summary = "To put it simply, none of the members of the system are \"human\", we're all some form of animal or object." description = "To put it simply, none of the members of the system are \"human\", we're all some form of animal or object." date = "2024-05-30" author = "Nebula System"